gildastema/Python-Manu/HELP.md

 Write tests for the your code and run them via CI ( GitHub Action) ( X) You can use GitHub actions or Travis (x)
-Tests should run automatically when a pull request is created against the main branch (x) Grant Yannick' write access to the repository to test Write Kubernetes manifests or Helm charts to deploy the container into a Kubernetes cluster (o) You do not need to provide Terraform code for provisioning the cluster, you can assume an existing cluster The application should be exposed as a service such that it can be accessed from a browser (local IP is fine) Create a /ip endpoint that returns the city and state of the IP requesting the page (x) You are free to use any third party software/services to convert the IP to location data (x) The response should be returned as a json result matching the following model: (x)
+Tests should run automatically when a pull request is created against the main branch (x) Grant Yannick' write access to the repository to test --- to you Write Kubernetes manifests or Helm charts to deploy the container into a Kubernetes cluster (x) You do not need to provide Terraform code for provisioning the cluster, you can assume an existing cluster -- need help The application should be exposed as a service such that it can be accessed from a browser (local IP is fine) (x) Create a /ip endpoint that returns the city and state of the IP requesting the page (x) You are free to use any third party software/services to convert the IP to location data (x) The response should be returned as a json result matching the following model: (x)

+## Order for Kubernate Deployment

+    kubectl create -f kubernates/flask-deployment.yml
+    kubectl create -f kubernates/flask-service.yml